DiamondLightSource/atip/SOFT-IOC.rst

 Leave the server running and in a new terminal update the EPICS port::

     $ export EPICS_CA_SERVER_PORT=6064
-    $ python
-    Python 2.7.5 (default, Sep 12 2018, 05:31:16)
-    [GCC 4.8.5 20150623 (Red Hat 4.8.5-36)] on linux2
-    Type "help", "copyright", "credits" or "license" for more information.
-    >>>

-You are then free to address the simulator as you would the live machine, either through Pytac or by directly accessing the PVs.
+In this terminal you are then free to address the simulator as you would the live machine, either through Pytac or by directly accessing the PVs.